-- 1) The introduction of new invariable verb forms borrowed from English and the local languages.
+- 1) The introduction of new invariable verb forms borrowed from English and the home languages.
 'Je te hia mo' (I like your ways). - 2) The non-respect of number and gender.
-At times, gender is not defined: ma ngo or mon ngo "ma petite amie" (my girlfriend).
+At times, gender is not defined: 'ma ngo or mon ngo', (ma petite amie).